 Please use the menu at the left to learn more about me and my work.
 My CV can be downloaded here, and you may also email me at djuerjs[at]umich[dot]edu.

-In Fall 2020, I was the primary professor for Corporate Strategy, the University of Michigan Ross School of Business' core course for senior BBA students.
+In Fall 2020, I was the primary instructor for Corporate Strategy, the University of Michigan Ross School of Business' core course for senior BBA students (STRATEGY 390; teaching evaluation: 4.9/5.0).
 This class of 71 students was taught virtually and had modules on business strategy, corporate strategy, and strategy and society.

 To the left is a photo of dusty, unopened improved biomass cooking stoves that were supposed to reduce indoor air pollution.
 I took it in Tamil Nadu, India where I was conducting field research on the distribution of life-improving technologies.